Quality Craft Models was an American Hobby Manufacturer founded in 1965 by Bob Weaver and his wife Shirley. It started as an operation

 located in Sunbury, PA contacted Weaver regarding tooling needs.
 They did a fine job on the next release,

 himself an opportunity arose for Weaver.
 Being located only ½ mile North on the same road from the Weaver plant was

 just too convenient to pass up.
 Besides, he was very skilled at his trade.
 The 3-Bay Coal Car was his first project for Weaver.
-This formed a tooling

 The early to mid 80's also welcomed the first plastic 'O' gauge diesel project - the Alco RS-3 Diesel

 Weaver's first project was the PRR M1a 4-8-2.
-Approximately 800 to 900 of this model was produced,
+Approximately 800 to 900 units of this model were produced,

 The Samhongsa / Weaver Team also ventured into the plastic market.
 Numerous plastic diesels were produced:

-SD40-2, C628, C630, Baldwin Sharks and E8's.
+EMD E8's.
 At that time, Weaver was releasing 1,000 to 1,500 diesels per style.
 About 100 to 200 were offered in 2-rail,

 the models in late '91 / early '92.
 In the mid 1990's, Samhongsa made a strong connection with